 The Benefits Of Low Carb High-fiber Foods For Old People

-Low Carb High Fiber Foods
+Low Carb, High Fiber Vegetables

 What is Fiber and the Benefits of Fiber

 Dietary fiber is the indigestible part of plant foods.
 It passes through your body instead of being absorbed.
-Dietary fiber is technically a carbohydrate, but since your body can't break it down, fiber doesn't count towards your daily carb total.
+Dietary fiber is technically a carbohydrate, but since your body can't break it down, fiber doesn't count toward your daily carb total.

 • Soluble and insoluble fibers may help modestly lower LDL cholesterol.